 For instance, Smeg teamed up with Dolce and Gabbana to create the ‘Sicily Is My Love’ line in 2018.
 This colorful and artistic range of kitchen appliances features the iconic D&G design, highlighting the beauty of Sicily and its culture.
 This project was originally limited to only 100 hand-painted fridges, some of which were sold for as much as $40,000!

 The initial success of this project saw the collaboration between these two Italian companies expand into a range of small appliances too.
 If you thought $200 for a toaster was crazy, then you are in for a real shock with these!

-Oh, and in case you are wondering, the Fiat Drinks Fridge will set you back north of $10,000.
+Oh, and in case you are in the market for a wildly impractical car fridge, the Fiat Drinks Fridge will set you back north of $10,000.

 Made in Italy… Sometimes

 Are you slightly more willing to pay extra for something that is made in the USA, UK, or your home country?